carinadesouza/Analyzing-Amazon-Sales-data-Project/README.md

 ## Project Overview

-The **Amazon Sales Data Analysis** project is a comprehensive data science initiative focused on extracting valuable insights from Amazon sales data.
-This project combines various data analysis techniques, including exploratory data analysis (EDA), feature engineering, statistical modeling, and data visualization, utilizing Python for analysis and Tableau for creating interactive dashboards.
+This project is part of my internship at **Unified Mentors**, where I am working on analyzing sales data from Amazon's platform to extract valuable insights into product performance, customer behavior, and pricing strategies.
+The primary goal is to use data analysis to understand sales trends, customer preferences, and product performance, and to build predictive models for forecasting future sales.
+This project involves cleaning and exploring the data, creating new features, and developing an interactive dashboard using Tableau to visualize key metrics and insights.

 ## Objectives